valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 configured without writing code, and can be used during BPMN processes.
 A more in-depth description can be found [here](plugin-introduction.md).

+## Value resolvers
+Value resolvers provides a framework for creating custom value resolvers, which can be used inside of forms to retrieve data from a custom location.

 ## Web

 Web offers web related configuration, such as integration with [Swagger](https://swagger.io/) (to provide